matrix-org/matrix-appservice-gitter/README.md

    homeserver to have the new values applied.

 You should now be able to dynamically create new portal rooms by directly attempting to join room aliases matching this template.
+These rooms will behave similarly to administrator-provisioned link rooms, except that because the application service itself created the Matrix-side room, it retains full operator control of the room.

 For top-level gitter rooms like organisations, repositories and user rooms, you can simply embed the name in the alias.
 For example, the top-level gitter